bestia-dev/mem5_game/mem5/README.md

 But if all friends just stare in their smartphones, it is still boring.
 What makes memory games (and other board games) entertaining is the company of friends.
 There must be many friends around the table watching one another and stealing moves and laughing and screaming at each other.
 Today I assume everybody has a decent smartphone.
-If all friends open the mem5 game and put their smartphones on the center of the table one near the other so that everybody can see them and touch them, this is the closest it gets to a classic board game.
+If all friends open the mem5 game and put their smartphones on the center of the table one near the other so that everybody can see them and touch them, this is the closest it gets to a **classic board game**.
 All the phones will have a small card grid (ex.
 3x3).
 But the combined card grid from all these phones together is not so small anymore.
-It is now much more interesting to play for the players.
+It is now much more interesting to play for many players.
 It can be played with as many friends as there are: 3,4,5,...
 More friends - more fun.